-When Aria was 6 months old, I quit my job with no backup plan except a burning faith in myself.
+When my oldest, Aria, was 6 months old, I quit my corporate sales job with no backup plan except a burning faith in myself.
 I knew I would find the answers and ANYTHING had to be better than the life I was living.
 I was sick and tired of being miserable in the name of motherhood.

 With time (and zoloft) things slowly began to shift.
 My heart made space for a perfect little girl and my life gradually accommodated for one more.
 The happy hours that pre-baby Gervase held so dear were replaced with family bike rides and a much needed period of hibernation and healing.

 I saw motherhood start to shape me into the woman I was destined to be.
 The wildly sensitive, intensely loving, soulfully curious and inquisitive human parts of me beamed outward, asking my new life to make room for them.

 I watched as my identity transformed – not to push out the old, but to embrace the new.